infoweb-internet-solutions/yii2-taxonomy/README.md

 Usage
 -----

-Once the extension is installed, simply modify your backend configuration as follows:
+Once the extension is installed, simply modify your backend configuration as follows (if you have the infoweb/cms module installed):

 ```php
 'modules' => [